Quick start

 Applies to: In silico PCR

-- Searches for primer/probe (or gRNA/miRNA-like) binding sites across the provided sequences.
+- Searches for primer/probe (or gRNA/miRNA-like) binding sites across provided sequences.

 - Predicts likely amplicons within configured product-size constraints.

-- Reports mismatches and provides a log of hits/off-targets (depending on settings).
+- Reports mismatches and provides a log of hits/off-targets.

 - Paste/upload target sequences in FASTA.

-- Provide primer/probe list (if the page includes a dedicated tab for it).
+- Provide the primer/probe list in the dedicated tab.

 - Run analysis and review both Results and Log output tabs.

-- If you see no output, confirm that the tool produced hits within the allowed product size range, and verify primer orientation (forward/reverse).
+- If no output: confirm hits exist within the allowed product size range, and verify primer orientation (forward/reverse).

 LAMP primer design